 Our Tenure track positions are filled based on open international competition.
 We invite applications from candidates in a range of different career stages.
 Based on your merits and experience, your starting point on the Tenure track is usually a fixed-term position as either an Assistant Professor (4 years) or Associate Professor (5 years).
 Should you meet all the qualification requirements and demonstrate particular merit, an appointment directly to the position of a Professor may be considered.
+Individual job ads indicate which Tenure track stages applications will primarily be considered for.

 The Tenure track procedure enables you to progress through regular evaluations to the position of Professor.
 Depending on your career stage, successful evaluations can lead to a new Tenure track term or to tenure as a Professor via the invitation procedure.